mogrein/Getting-and-Cleaning-Data/CodeBook.md

-Step of the work of script:
+Step of the work of the script:

 1. Reads the train data from the "train" folder
 2. Reads the test data from the "test" folder